BMW Supplies DHL with i3 Battery Packs for Electric Delivery Trucks

 DHL looks to use BMW's battery tech to power its latest fleet of vehicles.

-Something you might not know about DHL is that the freight handler is actually the parent company of an automaker, Streetscooter.
+Freight handler DHL is actually the parent company of an automaker, Streetscooter.
 In 2014, DHL acquired the then-four-year-old electric car startup in an effort to go green and began developing electric vehicles suited more towards the parent company's needs.
 As part of its program, Streetscooter will outsource various parts of the manufacturing process, including that of its batteries, sourcing them from BMW rather than developing the technology itself.
 This isn't necessarily a new process, as DHL has historically purchased vehicles from a wide variety of manufacturers other than the one it owns.

 What is more interesting regarding this news is the fact that there is already another hand in the pot regarding the development of a new electric delivery van.
 Earlier this year, Ford announced that it was teaming up with DHL to build an electric delivery truck based off of the Ford Transit platform.
 It seems that now, the BMW group will be supplying the battery modules that actually provide and store power for the vehicle.